microsoft/Multiverso/binding/lua/docs/API.md

 an array of 'row_id' numbers when specified.
 If specified, multiverso will only update the value in specific rows and the size of `data` should be equal to the size of value we want to update.

+`sync` should be a boolean value.
+The default value is false.
+If `sync` is True, this call will blocked by IO until the call finish.
+Otherwise it will return immediately

 #### MatrixTableHandler:get(row_ids)